 If you did not have imposter syndrome you would basically be living in your parents’ attic right now (apologies if you are in fact living there right now.
 I’m sure it’s nice).
 You cannot get rid of imposter syndrome but you can feel better about it and use some elements of it as a positive signal.
 When it becomes crippling then it is a real problem so we should knock heads together to avoid that.
+Just do not feel that having it means you are doing something wrong.
+I can’t even do imposter syndrome right!

 Here are its key elements: